mmellado/js4noobs/README.md

 ```
 #### for

 The for loop is very similar to the while.
 It takes three expressions separated by a semicolon (`;`).
 This first expression is the variable to track the progress of the loop.
-This variable needs ot be initialized here.
+This variable needs to be initialized here.
 As a second expression, we have the condition for the loop to keep going.
 Finally we have a third expression that modifies the value of the variable in the first expression trying to get the loop to an end.

 This has both advantages and disadvantages.
 For one, it lets you keep a better track of your index variable and prevent an infinite loop from happening.
 However it doesn't allow as much flexibility in the way we modify the index for the loop to end.